JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 2. There is a significant difference of peculiar velocity between Laniakea and Perseus-Pisces;
 3. The Laniakea center is about 250 Mly, but the Perseus-Pisces center is also 250 Mly.

-Therefore, my conjecture is: would Laniakea and Perseus-Pisces components of the same 2nd level of outer space, cited by documents of 1955?
+Therefore, my conjecture is: would Laniakea and Perseus-Pisces components of the same 2nd level of outer space, cited by papers of 1955?
 If the speculation is correct then the 2nd level space would be really huge, with probably nearly 1 billion light years in diameter.
 So virtually every point of peculiar velocities that we see in the [Figure 10](#Letter_figure_10) represent the 2nd level of outer space, which would turn clockwise presenting the galaxies on the left side with radial velocities away, and those on the right, with movement in our direction.

 <figure id="Letter_figure_11" class="image urantiapedia">
 <img src="/image/article/A_Letter_to_Astronomers_and_Astrophysicists/Great_ellipse_en.png">